Medellín 2026: 8 Must-See Attractions, Paisa Culture, and Essential Neighborhoods

 Comuna 13

-- Logistics: Entry to the escalators is free.
-From San Javier Metro station, take bus 221i or 225i.
-We recommend the Chaza-tour to try local sweets along the way.
+- Logistics: Access to the escalators is free.
+If you go on your own, take the Metro to San Javier station and hop on an integrated bus that says "221i" or "225i".
+We recommend the Chaza-tour to try local treats while climbing up.

 Pueblito Paisa

-A window into Antioquia’s past.
-It is an exact replica of a traditional village built on top of a hill, showing colonial-style architecture with panoramic views of modern Medellín.
+It is a window into Antioquia's past.
+It is an exact replica of a traditional regional village built on top of a hill, allowing you to see what colonial architecture looked like while overlooking modern Medellín at your feet.

-The neighborhood with the highest concentration of hotels and restaurants in the city.
+It is the neighborhood with the largest hotel and gastronomic offer in the city.
 It features steep streets, lush greenery, and an international vibe.
-It’s where everything happens after sunset, with top restaurants and designer clubs.
+It is the place where "everything happens" when the sun sets, bringing together the best fine dining restaurants and designer clubs.

 -

-Provenza: The trendiest area.
-A tree-lined pedestrian street full of stylish bars and world-class salsa venues.
+Provenza: The trendiest area by far.
+A tree-lined pedestrian street surrounded by cool bars, modern tango spots, and world-class salsa venues.

 -

-Salón Málaga: The most iconic and oldest tango hall in the city center, a trip back to 1950s Medellín.
+Salón Málaga: If you are looking for something authentic downtown, this is the most famous and oldest tango bar.
+A trip back to 1950s Medellín.

 -

-Bar recommendation: For something more relaxed, Laureles (Primer and Segundo Parque) offers a more local nightlife scene than Parque Lleras.
+Bar Recommendation: For something more relaxed, the areas around the First and Second Park of Laureles offer a more local bar scene that is less noisy than Lleras.

 -